DerAlexmeister/SherlockGopher/docs/api.md

 - [Basicaddress]/areyouthere
 - Type: GET
-- Will send you as json a Pong as message as response to the "ping".
+- Will send you a Pong as json to respond to the "ping".

 **Response:**
 ```Json